hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 service/gateway edited
 ```

-T﻿yping the following command to get the service endpoint:
+T﻿yping the following command to get the *gateway* service endpoint:

 ```markdown
 $ kubectl get svc gateway -n kasten-io -o jsonpath={.metadata.annotations.hpecp-internal-gateway/8000}
 gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10021
 ```

-T﻿he Kasten K10 service dashboard can be accessed by pointing the browser to the URL *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10021/k10/#/*:
+T﻿he Kasten K10 service dashboard can then be accessed by pointing your browser to the URL *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10021/k10/#/*:

 ![](/img/k10-login.png)

-C﻿lick *Accept Terms* after specifying your email and company name, you will be landed to Kasten K10 Dashboard:
+C﻿licking *Accept Terms* after specifying your email and company name, you will be landed to Kasten K10 Dashboard:

 ![](/img/k10-dashboard.png)

+Kasten K10 automatically discovers all the applications and their data across namespaces in the cluster.
+The K10 dashboard displays a list of applications that are mapped to namespaces.
+It also displays a summary of the cluster’s backup data footprint, showing *0.0 B* when accessing the dashboard for the first time.

 ### Deploy MySQL database

 I﻿n order to show backup and restore process, an MySQL database from [my GitHub repo](https://github.com/GuopingJia/mysql-app) will be deployed as a sample stateful application to the cluster.

-1. Install MySQL application
+1. Install MySQL database

 MySQL database requires a persistent volume to store data.
 Here is the PVC YAML manifest file: